Racing1/MasterList-EthereumClassic/README.md

 Ethereum Classic is committed to Proof of Work as a consensus mechanism.
 The current Proof-of-Work (PoW) algorithm is `Ethash`.

 ### Clique
-This Proof-of-Authority algorithm (PoA) is active on Kotti testnet.
+This Proof-of-Authority algorithm (PoA) is active on the Kotti testnet.
 - [Clique: cross-client Proof-of-authority algorithm for Ethereum](https://medium.com/@Destiner/clique-cross-client-proof-of-authority-algorithm-for-ethereum-8b2a135201d)

 ### Dagger Hashimoto
-This Proof-of-Work algorithm (PoW) was deactivated from the Ethereum Classic system.
+This Proof-of-Work algorithm (PoW) was deactivated from the Ethereum Classic network.
 - [Dagger Hashimoto](https://github.com/ethereum/wiki/wiki/Dagger-Hashimoto) - Ethereum Classic's previous Proof of Work Algorithm.

 ### Ethash
-This Proof-of-Work algorithm (PoW) is active on Mordor testnet and the Ethereum Classic mainnet.
+This Proof-of-Work algorithm (PoW) is active on the Mordor testnet and Ethereum Classic mainnet.
 - [Ethash](https://github.com/ethereum/wiki/wiki/Ethash) - Ethereum Classic's current Proof of Work Algorithm.
 - [Ethash Design Rationale](https://github.com/ethereum/wiki/wiki/Ethash-Design-Rationale) - an overview of Ethash's design.

 ### Keccak256
-This Proof-of-Work algorithm (PoW) is active on Astor testnet.
+This Proof-of-Work algorithm (PoW) is active on the Astor testnet.
 - [Astor Testnet](https://astor.host) - a testnet design for analysis of an algorithm change for the long-term future of Ethereum Classic due to Ethash's failure at ASIC resistance.

 ## Ethereum Project Protocols